Configuring the student profile

 Q: Can other staff see the profile layouts I save?

 A: Yes.
-The orange list of saved profile combinations is shared across your entire school.
-Any layout you save is available for all TrackEd users at your school to use, helping with standardisation.
+The orange list of saved combinations is shared across your entire school, so any layout you save is available for every TrackEd user there.
+That’s what makes it useful for standardising views across teams.

 Q: Can I delete a saved profile layout?